 No other city does Christmas Lights quite like Warsaw.
 Over December the city lights up with the annual Warsaw Christmas Light Festival.
-Trust me, these light installations are some of the best and most festive that I have ever seen and it is obvious just how much money goes into lighting up the city for Christmas.
+Trust us, these light installations are some of the best and most festive that we have ever seen and it is obvious just how much money goes into lighting up the city for Christmas.
 These are top quality!

 A series of light installations start in the Old Town’s main square and stretch for 20km along the Royal Route to Wilanów.
 They are simply dazzling.
 If you are in Warsaw at the beginning of December, you might just be lucky enough to catch the switching on ceremony, which marks the start of the festive celebrations in the city.

 Enjoy the rooftop views from St. Anne’s Church

 For us, you can’t beat the view from St Anne’s Church overlooking the square at the Royal Castle.
 It is a bit of a climb and there is an entrance fee but it is completely worth it to see Warsaw looking like a Christmas card with snow flecked rooftops and a giant glistening Christmas tree.